Ryu204/stay3/readme.md

 **Limitation**: In both version, `args` can contains no more than 1 type.

+13. Render mental model:
+* `mesh_data` component defines the geometry, color, uv,... information of drawn objects.
+It can be shared accross multiple entities.
+* A `rendered_mesh` component corresponds to a drawn object in the scene.
+It holds reference to `mesh_data` component.
+* There can be multiple cameras, but only the one with `main_camera` tag component will be used for rendering final image.
+* Camera initially looks at Z+ direction, with its up vector being Y+.

 # Build instructions

 Requirements: C++ toolchains capable of compiling C++23 and CMake version 3.31 or higher.
 Including but not limited to: